Here’s a little secret: traditional marketing is dead.

 When a lead converts on an ebook, they’re most probably not ready to buy yet.

-So the point of lead generation is to nurture those leads through email marketing, and eventually segment marketing qualified leads, and then sales qualified leads.
+So the point of lead generation is to nurture those leads through email marketing, and eventually segment into marketing qualified leads, and then sales qualified leads.

 Effective email marketing is achieved through -- guess what -- providing value.